AbedTuffaha/Encryption-Decryption/README.md

 After processing the last `char`, the `word` is reversed, and the total word result is added to a list.
 This adds more chaos to the final encrypted text.

-Once all words are processed, they are joined with a space using `"".join()` and returned as the total encrypted text.
+Once all words are processed, they are joined with a space using the `.join()` method and returned as the total encrypted text.

 Using the `tabulate` library, a table is printed that displays the text, encryption key, and encrypted text.